priyaterala/DR-Reddy-dialy-cash-segment/README.md

 And iam working in google colab environment.

-In this repo I created files:
+In this repo I created the following files:

 1.Uploading csv file in to colab environment.

 2.How to work with Python Pandas using above dataframe.